 - Gen C places high value on originality and relevance

-Not only is Gen C connected to online environments via smartphones, but they’re increasingly connected to each other.
+Not only are Connected Consumers connected to online environments via smartphones, but they’re ALSO increasingly connected to each other.
 55% of people in Gen C are connected to over 100 people online, making it easy for them to share stand-out brand experiences with their peers and potential members of your target users.

-For businesses looking to connect with Generation C, Generation Z, and all smartphone users, consider streamlining your Wi-Fi services.
+For businesses looking to connect with ALL CONNECTED CONSUMERS, it would be wise to consider streamlining your Wi-Fi services.
 If you’re a leading brand providing opportunities for your guests, employees, and clients, implement the following strategies for a seamless online experience:

-If you want to connect with smartphone users, it’s vital that you start by making your Wi-Fi connection as hassle-free as possible.
+If you want to connect with Gen C, it’s vital that you start by making your Wi-Fi connection as hassle-free as possible.
 Advertise your Wi-Fi offerings around your place of business and ensure your Wi-Fi connection label is easy to find and open to the public.
 Additionally, make sure that your login service is quick to load and optimized for mobile use.

 A large part of providing an easily accessible Wi-Fi connection is utilizing Wi-Fi Access Management services, including streamlined solutions like captive portals and authentication schemes to enhance the user experience.